 Kari earned her Bachelor of Organizational Behavior and Biology, and Master of Public Health.
 She is a Senior Certified Professional in Human Resources (SPHR), and a SHRM and NCHRA member.
 Kari is passionate about organizational function, culture, and impact that HR has across an organization to support its business goals and strategies.
 When not reading the latest industry publication, Kari spends time with her husband and two young children.

-Blake started his career in Technology 26 years ago, starting his own business in the S.F.
+DB started his career in technology 28 years ago, starting his own business in the S.F.
 Bay area.
-After consulting with Interland, a real estate company founded by Jim Joseph, he brought his experience and skills to a full-time permanent position 23 years ago.
+After consulting with Interland, a real estate company founded by Jim Joseph, he brought his experience and skills to a full-time permanent position 25 years ago.

 After 10 years with Interland, the formation of the Shimon Ben Joseph Foundation began due to the passing of the single entity owner, Jim Joseph.